-As we have been preaching on Scripture portions from the Psalms, let’s go a little deeper into the makeup of this wonderful portion of the Bible.
+Let’s go a little deeper into the makeup of this wonderful portion of the Bible known as the Psalms.

 The following info is gathered from Holman Old Testament Commentary: Psalms 1-75.